Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

 elements thereof, are affected and only recalculates these affected items.
 See :doc:`Diverged-evaluation`.

-**2. Traceability** *Quibbler* allows us to easily probing which specific inputs affect a downstream result, and vise versa, which downstream results are affected by a given focal parameter.
+**2. Traceability** *Quibbler* allows us to easily probe which specific inputs affect a downstream result, and vise versa, which downstream results are affected by a given focal parameter.
 See :py:attr:`~pyquibbler.Quib.ancestors`, :py:attr:`~pyquibbler.Quib.descendants`.

 **3. Overriding**.
 Function quibs can be overridden, streamlining exception specifications to default behaviors.
 See